On this page:

 - Children must be at least six months old at the time of the appointment.

-- Separate clinics are offered for people aged 5+ and for children aged 6 months to under 5 years.
+- Separate clinics are offered for children aged 6 months to under 11 years and people aged 12+.

 Why should my child get vaccinated?